What is Achilles Tendinopathy?

 Most health experts now use the term Achilles tendinopathy to include both inflammation (tendonitis) and other Achilles tendon pathologies.

 But many people may still use the term tendonitis out of habit.

 Achilles Tendinopathy is usually an overuse injury that is common especially to joggers and jumpers, due to the repetitive action and so may occur in other activities that require the same repetitive work.

 What Causes Tendon Pain?

 Tendons are the tough fibres that connect muscle to bone.
 Most tendon injuries occur near joints, such as the shoulder, elbow, knee, and ankle.
-A tendon injury may seem to happen suddenly, but usually it is the result of many tiny tears to the tendon that have happened over time.
+A tendon injury may seem to happen suddenly, but usually, it is the result of many tiny tears to the tendon that have occurred over time.
 Health professionals may use different terms to describe a tendon injury.
 You may hear:

 Tendinosis: This refers to tiny tears in the tissue in and around the tendon caused by overuse.

 Achilles tendinopathy is an overuse injury that is common especially to joggers and jumpers, due to the repetitive action and so may occur in other activities that require the same repetitive work.

 Most tendon injuries are the result of gradual wear and tear to the tendon from overuse or ageing.
 Anyone can have a tendon injury, but people who make the same motions over and over in their jobs, sports, or daily activities are more likely to damage a tendon.

 A tendon injury can happen suddenly or little by little.
 You are more likely to have a sudden injury if the tendon has weakened over time.